wpilibsuite/frc-docs/source/docs/software/advanced-controls/introduction/tuning-flywheel.rst

      <summary>Tuning Solution</summary><br>

-In this particular example, for a setpoint of 1000, values of :math:`K_p = 0.13`, :math:`K_i = 0.0`, and :math:`K_d = 0.002` will produce somewhat reasonable results.
+In this particular example, for a setpoint of 300, values of :math:`K_p = 0.13`, :math:`K_i = 0.0`, and :math:`K_d = 0.002` will produce somewhat reasonable results.
 It will get better or worse as you change the setpoint.

 .. raw:: html

    </details> <br>

+Because a non-zero amount of :term:`control effort` is required to keep the flywheel spinning, even when the :term:`output` and :term:`setpoint` are equal, this feedback-only strategy is flawed.

 Flywheel Tuning Step 2: Feedforward, then Feedback
 --------------------------------------------------

-Tuning with only feedback can produce reasonable results in many cases.
-However, there is an easier way.
-Rather than starting with feedback, start by calibrating an appropriate feedforward value.
+Tuning with only feedback can produce reasonable results in cases where no :term:`control effort` is required to keep the :term:`output` at the :term:`setpoint`.
+This may work for mechanisms like turrets, or swerve drive steering.
+However, it won't work well for flywheels, elevators, or vertical arms.
+Approaches incorporating feedforward are required for these situations.

+To illustrate, start by calibrating a simple feedforward for a flywheel.

 Perform the following: